fpjspro/fingerprintjs.com/content/index/payment-fraud.md

   cards:
     - icon: /img/uploads/anonymous_user_identification.png
       title: Coupon and promo abuse
-      content: Ensure your promotions are being used fairly and not used multiple times or stacked to remove all profit from your sales.
+      content: Ensure your promotions are used fairly and not repeated or stacked to remove all profit from your sales.
     - icon: /img/uploads/payment_processing.png
       title: Card Testing
       content: Prevent fraudsters from using your site to test stolen credit cards through multiple small purchases.
     - title: Card Cracking
-      content: Stop malicious actors from testing combinations of expiry dates, postal codes and CVVs with lists of purchased PANs.
+      content: Stop malicious actors from testing combinations of expiry dates, postal codes, and CVVs with lists of purchased PANs.
       icon: /img/uploads/bot_detection.png
     - title: Friendly Fraud
       content: Sometimes a real user will dispute payments even though they received a